qjson/qjson-syntax/README.md

 ### Numbers

+#### Decimal numbers
-Numbers can be the classical integer and decimal number of JSON with the addition that they may contain `_` characters to separate groups of digits.
-A number can’t start or end with an `_` and ther can’t be more than one `_` in sequence.
+Decimal numbers can be the classical integer and floating point number of JSON with the addition that they may contain `_` characters to separate groups of digits.
+A group of digits can’t start or end with an `_` and there can’t be two or more `_` in sequence.

+#### Binary, hexadecimal and octal numbers
-QJSON also supports binary numbers starting with `0b` or `0B` and followed by one or more 0 or 1.
-Binary numbers may also contain `_` characters.

-Hexadecimal numbers starting with `0x` or `0X` and octal numbers starting with `0o` or `0O` are also supported.
-Octal numbers without the `o` or `O` are also allowed (e.g. 0750).
+QJSON supports also binary numbers starting with `0b` or `0B` and followed by one or more 0 or 1.
+Hexadecimal numbers starting with `0x` or `0X` followed by digits in the range `0` to `9` and `A` to `F` or `a` to `f` are also supported.
+Octal numbers start with `0o` or `0O` or simply `0`, and are followed by digits in the range `0` to `7`.

+These numbers may also contain the `_` character.
+They can’t end with a `_` and there can’t be two or more `_` in sequence.

+#### Duration and ISO 8601 time values

+QJSON supports durations with different units as numeric values.
+The units are weeks, days, hours, minutes and seconds.
+They are expressed by an integer value followed by `w` for weeks, `d` for days, `h` for hours, `m` for minutes and `s` for seconds.
+A duration is a sequence of durations with different units (e.g. `1w 1d 3m`).
+Durations are converted to seconds and added together.
+The JSON value will be the sum of the durations converted to seconds.

+#### Arithmetic expressions

-QJSON supports also simple arithmetic expressions that will be evaluated in the conversion and the result will be output to JSON.
-The expression supports the operations `+`, `-`, `/` and `*` on integers and decimals, and `|`, `&`, `^` and `~` on integers only.
+QJSON supports also simple arithmetic expressions that will be evaluated in the conversion to JSON process.
+The expression supports the operations `+`, `-`, `/` and `*` on decimals, and `|`, `&`, `^` and `~` on integers only.
+Note that binary, hexadecimal and octal numbers are converted to integers before the expression evaluation.

+Operations may be grouped by parenthesis.
 QJSON uses implicit casting from integer to float when needed.
-Explicit casting from integer to float is not supported.
+Explicit casting between integer and float is not supported.

-The conversion first parses numbers and expressions as quoteless strings.
-If the resulting string starts with a digit, skipping spaces, `+`, `-` and any number of `(`, the string is assumed to be a numeric expression and interpreted as such.
-The consequence is that two numbers in sequence (e.g. "15 30") will be parsed as one quoteless string, then assumed to be a numeric expression, and finaly detected as an invalid numeric expression.
-It will thus generate an error.
-You may want to add quotes if it is to be interpreted as a string, or a comma between the numbers if it is to be interpreted as a sequence of two numbers.
+When parsing a QJSON text, the converter will first identify string values.
+It implies that constants and numeric expressions will first be parsed as quoteless strings.
+The rule defining the quoteless string delimitation will thus apply to numeric expression as well.
+A numeric expression ends at a newline for instance and can’t thus span over multiple lines.

+The converter determines if the quoteless string is a numeric expression by testing if it starts by a digit in the range `0` to `9`, ignoring `(`, `-` and `+` characters.
+To avoid the interpretation as a numeric expression, the string value must be quoted.

+When a QJSON text contains two numbers in sequence (e.g. "[15 30]"), it will be parsed as a single numeric expression which is invalid since there is no operator between the numbers.
+To avoid that, add a comma between the numbers (e.g. "[15, 30]").

 ### Objects